7 Unexpected Benefits of Cloud Migration

 On-premises servers are expensive to run due to their high energy consumption.
-This is particularly true in a business environment where more and more data are captured daily, and organizations are using data analytics to extract as many insights as possible.
-Servers are also extremely expensive to scale to meet shifting demands, requiring organizations to buy new server hardware and disk arrays.
+This is particularly true in a business environment where more and more data is captured daily, and organizations are using data analytics to extract as many insights as possible.
+Servers are also extremely expensive to scale to meet shifting demands, requiring you to buy new server hardware and disk arrays.

 - Vertical cloud scaling: Scaling vertically means upgrading your servers with more compute, memory or input/output (I/O) power.
 In the context of cloud computing, this means having your cloud service provider increase the size or type of your instances.

 - Horizontal cloud scaling: Scaling horizontally means provisioning additional servers to support changing needs.
 In the context of cloud computing, that means having your cloud service provider add additional instances.

-Cloud helps organizations use hardware resources more efficiently, improving performance and lowering power consumption.
+Cloud migration benefits include helping you to use hardware resources more efficiently, improving performance and lowering power consumption.

 Technologies driven by artificial intelligence (AI) and machine learning (ML) are now essential for many business operations.
 But processing mountains of data requires a degree of compute power most on-premises servers simply cannot handle.

 Besides running data-intensive workloads, cloud computing can give organizations access to the latest technologies without the traditionally high upfront costs required to invest in on-premises hardware and software licenses.
 Some businesses are even finding novel ways of bringing AI and cloud migration benefits to historically on-premises environments via edge technology.

 Businesses are increasingly using cloud computing to facilitate new technologies like Robotic Process Automation (RPA) and Business Process Automation (BPA), which can improve employee productivity and increase operational cost-efficiency.
 For example, low-code platforms leverage the cloud to help users establish automation processes without wasting the time of valuable IT resources.
 Further, API integrations in the cloud allow companies to customize solutions by combining various cloud applications and syncing data in real-time.

-The ability to make data-driven decisions in near real-time is critical for businesses that need to agilely respond to shifting market conditions and stay competitive.
+Making data-driven decisions in near real-time is critical to quickly respond to shifting market conditions and stay competitive.
 However, storing large amounts of data can be costly if you have to buy servers and pay for the physical space to house them.